 - Students will be able to identify and define the key tenets and theories in the field of psychology (perceptual, cognitive, developmental, abnormal, social, and health).

 - Students will be able to apply basic psychological principles and theoretical concepts to their daily life, work, and relationships.

 - Students will be able to describe how human behavior and mental processes are affected by culture and social situations and roles.

 - Students will be able to apply the scientific method and research methodology to critique a simple psychological experiment.

 - Students will be able to identify the main symptoms and treatments for common psychological disorders.

 - Students will be able to describe the findings of major/critical psychological experiments and theorists in the field of psychology.

 - Students will be able to summarize the mind/body connection as it relates to psychological concepts.

-Participation on five weekly Forums is required.
-General forum posting requirements and topic-specific instructions are located on each forum.
+Participation in six weekly Discussions is required.
+General discussion posting requirements and topic-specific instructions are located on each discussion.